Yan9564/FaultPrediction/README.md

 # FaultPrediction
-This includes code and simulation dataset in paper xxx
+This repository includes code and simulation dataset in paper xxx